-The Fund is an investment institution as defined in Article 1:1 of the Wet op het financieel toezicht ('Wft') and as referred to in Article 4, paragraph 1, subparagraph a of the Alternative Investment Fund Managers Directive ("AIFMD") in the form of an open-ended investment company.
+The Fund is an investment institution as defined in Article 1:1 of the Wet op het financieel toezicht ('Wft') and as referred to in Article 4, paragraph 1, subparagraph a of the Alternative Investment Fund Managers Directive ('AIFMD') in the form of an open-ended investment company.
 GSAM BV acts as manager of the Fund.
 In this capacity GSAM BV has a license, as defined in Section 2:65(1), preamble and (a) of the Wft from the AFM.

-Goldman Sachs Bewaarstichting II ("the Depositary Trust") is the legal owner of or is legally entitled to the assets of the Fund that are invested by the manager.
+Goldman Sachs Bewaarstichting I ('the Depositary Trust') is the legal owner of or is legally entitled to the assets of the Fund that are invested by the manager.
 All assets that are or become part of the Fund are or will be acquired for the purpose of their management by the relevant Depositary Trust for the benefit of the participants in the Fund.
 Obligations that are or become part of the Fund are or will be entered into in the name of the Depositary Trust.
 The assets are held by the Depositary Trust for the account of the participants.

-The Fund has one or more different classes (categories) of participations ("Participation Class" or "Participation Classes").
+The Fund has one or more different classes (categories) of participations ('Participation Class' or 'Participation Classes').
 For each class, the participation provide entitlement to a proportionate share of the assets attributable to the relevant Participation Class.
 Participation Classes within the Fund may differ in terms of cost and fee structure, the minimum amount of initial investment, demands on the quality of the investors, the currency in which the net asset value is expressed, etc.

-Summary of the main characte ristics per Participation Class at 31-12-2024 Summary of the main character 1131103 per 1 artiorpation Glass at 31-12-2024 Participation Class N Investor type This is a Participation Class intended for pension providers for the purpose of capital accumulation in the context of pension agreements by virtue of the Pensions Act (Pensioenwet).
-Legal Name First Class Return Fund II (NL) - N Commercial name First Class Return Fund II (NL) - N ISIN code NL0013019235 Management fee 0.25% Fixed service fee 0.15% Participation Class I Investor type This is a Participation Class intended for professional investors.
-Legal name First Class Return Fund II (NL) - I Commercial name First Class Return Fund II (NL) - I ISIN code NL0013019243 All-in fee 0.20% Participation Class Z Investor type This is a Participation Class intended for other UCITSs and collective investment schemes managed by the manager or professional investors which pay a management fee to the manager itself or to a party affiliated with the manager.
-Legal name First Class Return Fund II (NL) - Z Commercial name First Class Return Fund II (NL) - Z ISIN code NL0013019250

 Summary of the main characteristics per Participation Class at 31-12-2024

+Participation Class N

+Participation Class N Investor type This is a Participation Class intended for pension providers for the

+investor type purpose of capital accumulation in the context of pension agreements by virtue of the Pensions Act (Pensioenwet).

+Legal Name Hybrid Fund (NL) - N

+Commercial name Hybrid Fund (NL) - N

+ISIN code NL00150005W8

+All-in fee 0.247%

+Participation Class I

+Investor type This is a Participation Class intended for professional investors.

+Legal name Hybrid Fund (NL) - I

+Commercial name Hybrid Fund (NL) - I

+ISIN code NL0013696354

+All-in fee 0.206%

 Subscription and redemption fee

-Subscription fee 0.08%
+Subscription fee 0.06%

-Redemption fee 0.07%
+Redemption fee 0.06%

 Maximum subscription fee 0.40%

 Maximum redemption fee 0.40%